JohnRobinInston/personalwebsite/content/_index.md

 action_link: /about
 action_type: text
 description:
   Hello -

   My name is John.
-I am a financial mathematician, statistician and data scientist.
+I am a financial mathematician, statistician and data scientist.  <br>

   On this site you will find a library of everything I make, write or feel compelled to share on the internet.
 Please feel to get in touch with me at any time.
 image_left: true